Protect your Android against viruses and malware with Avast One

-Propagation phase: Now it’s time for the virus to get viral — it replicates, stashing copies of itself in files, programs, or other parts of your disk.
-The clones may be slightly altered in an attempt to avoid detection, and they will also self-replicate, creating more clones that continue to copy themselves, and so on and so forth.
+Propagation phase: This is the viral stage, when the virus begins to self-replicate, stashing copies of itself in files, programs, or other parts of your disk.
+The clones may be slightly altered in an attempt to avoid detection, and these copies will also self-replicate, creating more clones that continue to copy and spread.

 Triggering phase: A specific action is generally required to trigger or activate the virus.
-This could be a user action, like clicking on an icon or opening an app.
-Some other viruses are programmed to come to life after a certain amount of time, such as after your computer has rebooted ten times (this is done to obfuscate the origin of the virus).
+This could be a user action, like clicking an icon or opening an app.
+Other viruses are programmed to come to life after a certain amount of time, such as a logic bomb designed to trigger after your computer has rebooted a certain number of times (this is done to obfuscate the origin of the virus).

-Execution phase: The “fun” begins.
-The virus releases its payload, the malicious code that harms your device.
+Execution phase: Now the virus’s program is executed and releases its payload, the malicious code that harms your device.

-Downloads: Hackers can hide viruses in apps, documents sent over file-sharing services, plug-ins, and most other places you can think of where files are available to download.
+Downloads: Hackers can hide viruses in apps, documents sent over file-sharing services, plug-ins, and most other places where files are available to download.

 Messaging services: Viruses can be spread through SMS messages or messaging services like Facebook Messenger, WhatsApp, and Instagram.
 There, as with email, they also take the form of malicious links, attachments, or executable files.